 Learn about new exhibitions and the permanent collections and how they can enhance your curriculum.
-Connections to the MA Curriculum Frameworks are included in every workshop.
-PDPs and In-Service Credits available.
-For dates, times, and topics, check the Calendar or contact the Director of Docents, Ann Descoteaux, 978/345-4207 ext.
-302, or Director of Education Laura Howick at ext.
-305
+Connections to the Massachusetts Curriculum Frameworks are included in every workshop.
+PDPs and In-Service Credits are available.
+For dates, times, and topics, check the Calendar or contact the Director of Education, Susan Diachisin at 978.424.4505.

 Discover Ancient Egypt

-Fantastical, Political features the work of five contemporary New England artists in order to examine the use of “fantastical” aesthetics—conceived here as extravagant, ornamental, or, in certain instances, surreal—to drive dialogues on femininity, ecological degradation, national identity, gun violence, and a culture of war.
+Fantastical, Political featured the work of five contemporary New England artists in order to examine the use of “fantastical” aesthetics—conceived here as extravagant, ornamental, or, in certain instances, surreal—to drive dialogues on femininity, ecological degradation, national identity, gun violence, and a culture of war.
 Artistic techniques represented in the exhibition include drawing, collage, marbling, ceramics (cast and handbuilt), sculpture, and mixed media.
-Download the Fantastical, Political Educational Resources PDF here.

 People Watching: Then and Now

 From ancient times to the present, portraiture has represented the people of its day and the complex social, political and cultural moments in which each subject and artist lived.
-People Watching brings together paintings and sculpture from FAM’s collection–principally ancient busts, Western paintings from the eighteenth to the twentieth century, and African sculptures–with artworks by thirteen contemporary artists from New England to explore the way that observation and representation of the human subject has shifted over time.
-Download the People Watching: Then and Now Educational Resources PDF here.
+People Watching brought together paintings and sculpture from FAM’s collection–principally ancient busts, Western paintings from the eighteenth to the twentieth century, and African sculptures–with artworks by thirteen contemporary artists from New England to explore the way that observation and representation of the human subject has shifted over time.